 The Current Course

 The US and the world have embarked on a course of dependency on poor quality fossil fuels.
-The industry itself is not making any significant investments in renewable energy.
-Instead, it is pursuing new fossil-fuel projects.
-Even though wind farms and solar arrays are being built, investment in unconventional fuel extraction and distribution is expected to be three times greater than spending on renewables, according to the International Energy Agency.
+The industry itself is still pursuing new fossil-fuel projects.
+Investment in unconventional fuel extraction and distribution is expected to be three times greater than spending on renewables, according to the International Energy Agency.
 Michael Klare, an expert on natural resource issues, predicts "an increasingly entrenched institutional bias among energy firms, banks, lending agencies and governments toward next-generation fossil-fuel production, only increasing the difficulty of establishing national and international curbs on carbon emissions."